 Babaji’s longstanding friend and Sandarbha editor, Navadvipa prabhu, shared his early experiences with Babaji in ISKCON and the formative years of Jiva Institute.
 He spoke about Babaji’s struggle to establish the Institute and his determined vision to translate the Sandarbhas and create a sanctuary for teaching, where he could speak openly and without any reservation.
 The Bhakti Tirtha course is the fruit of this endeavor.

+The new course will start on October 15th and will run until end of March.
 New students are welcome but are recommended to listen to the previous recordings before the new semester starts.

 Class schedule from Monday through Friday: